sivanivedula/cse15l-lab-reports/lab5.md

 Student Trying:
 ------

-The bug is caused from the code not having proper exit codes, which is causing the code to run past a certain point despite it failing the requirements.
+The bug is caused from the code not having proper exit codes and the scipt continues to execute, which is causing the code to run past a certain point despite it failing the requirements.
 After an "exit 1" in the code following the compilation code where the tests are running and being tested even though they shouldn't be, the output was correct.

 Correct Terminal Output:
 ```
 Sivanis-MacBook-Pro:list-examples-grader sivanivedula$ bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-compile-error ListExamples.java